clux/facemaulers/npcs/zaehesh.md

 "Do you think Celestia or Elysium will flurish in an era of a hell destroyed?
 Having to deal with all the sinners themselves?
 I think not.
 They need us as much as we need them.
 The only difference is that we are honest about it."

 Magic: How will society work without warlocks? clerics? paladins?
 Remaining options are for them not all that appealing.
 Sure, such a change would be gradual, but over the course of a few generation equivalents, those divine agents will all but disappear.

+## Abandoned deal with party
+- She will ask Mordai, what is it that you want over anything?
+- I can see your carrying around a wizards spell book, even though you are a famous warlock turned sorcerer.
+Are you trying to become self-sufficient?
+I can make that happen.

+(Sorcerer deal.
+Technical; Convert him to wizard.
+Drain sorcerer levels into wizard.
+Drain warlock levels into wizard.
+Perhaps leave sorcerer, and hand-wave the source, blessing goes?)
+- > Explained; you already know how to cast many of these spells intuitively, all you need is a flash of insight, and understanding to convert that muscle memory into understanding.
+We can make that happen.
+- > What she wants: Help.
+Use your skills to destroy the undead in bone city.
+I can provide you with infernal aids at your side in battle, you'll be able to command more powerful helpers than the rest of the warlocks here.
+- Justifying battle: Are they going to go peacefully, no of course not.
+Are you going to see their true side, undoubtedly.
+There's no way to turn this into a moral dilemma.
+This anomaly must be corrected before it gets out of hand.

 ### Notes
 Erinyes give their powers.
 Devils are not keen on undead takeover.
 Less souls on the economy, but devils have been a little beauraucratic and only focusing on short-term focused thinking.